Join The Nation for a week of educational and cultural exchange in Havana, Cuba!

 Join us in Havana, Cuba, during this historic period of change, for a unique trip specially curated for fellow Nation travelers.
 The experience is certain to offer a unique opportunity not only to visit the island but also to experience its people, politics, culture, and history in a way few ever have.

-After our chartered flight from Tampa arrives at Havana’s historic José Martí International Airport, we will attend private seminars and concerts featuring prominent Cuban professors, government officials, urban planners, journalists, musicians, artists, dancers, and community activists.
+After our chartered flight arrives at Havana’s historic José Martí International Airport, we will attend private seminars and concerts featuring prominent Cuban professors, government officials, urban planners, journalists, musicians, artists, dancers, and community activists.
 We’ll also tour museums with renowned art historians, wander through the artist’s markets of Old Havana, experience the hospitality of local residents in small country towns, and savor traditional Cuban food and spirits at the island’s finest restaurants and markets.

 SPACE IS VERY LIMITED – PLEASE REGISTER TODAY!